Jessenland Township, Sibley County, Minnesota

 Jessenland Township is a township in Sibley County, Minnesota, United States.
 The population was 481 at the 2000 census.

-Jessenland Township was organized in 1858, and was said to be named for Jesse Cameron, a pioneer settler.
+Jessenland Township was organized in 1858, the same year Minnesota achieved statehood.

 Geography

 According to the United States Census Bureau, the township has a total area of 34.4 sqmi, of which 33.2 sqmi is land and 1.2 sqmi (3.49%) is water.